CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Grant.3PartyContent.Ti={_Third_Party_Content}

-Grant.3PartyContent.sec=The {_Creator} hereby represents and warrants to you that all of the copyrights in the {_NFT_Media} are owned by the {_Creator}, and does not contain (a) any artwork, images, video, content or other works of authorship, (b) logos, trademarks, service marks, or trade dress or rights of personality in which the relevant intellectual property rights are not owned by the {_Creator} (“{_Third_Party_Content.Target}”), provided that the foregoing shall not apply if the {_Creator} has obtained a license to such {_Third_Party_Content} consistent with the licenses under this Agreement or the {_Creator} has supplemented this NFT License with an additional license that governs your right to use such {_Third_Party_Content}.
+Grant.3PartyContent.sec=The {_Creator} hereby represents and warrants to you that all of the copyrights in the {_NFT_Media} are owned by the {_Creator}, and does not contain (a) any artwork, images, video, content or other works of authorship, (b) logos, trademarks, service marks, or trade dress or rights of personality in which the relevant intellectual property rights are not owned by the {_Creator} (“{_Third_Party_Content}”), provided that the foregoing shall not apply if the {_Creator} has obtained a license to such {_Third_Party_Content} consistent with the licenses under this Agreement or the {_Creator} has supplemented this NFT License with an additional license that governs your right to use such {_Third_Party_Content}.

 Grant.3PartyContent.=[G/Z/Base]